7 Poems About Earth Day

 The water that we need to drink

-If polluted will definitely shrink.
+If polluted, it will surely shrink.

 We must also protect the land